 Hopefully, the relationship with your estate agent will be pleasant, professional and friendly.
 Don't forget, the estate agent is working for you.
 You are the client and it's up to them to fulfil your instructions and help you sell your property.

 Very occasionally, things can go wrong.
-If you have a complaint about the conduct of an estate agent you can contact the Ombudsman for Estate Agents (OEA).
-The OEA provides an independent service for dealing with disputes between estate agents who are members of the Ombudsman Scheme, and consumers who are actual or potential buyers or sellers of residential property in the UK.
+If you have a complaint about the conduct of an estate agent you can contact the Ombudsman for Estate Agents (the OEA).
+It provides an independent service for dealing with disputes between estate agents who are members of the Ombudsman Scheme, and consumers who are actual or potential buyers or sellers of residential property in Britain.

 The OEA will advise on alternative routes to take if the estate agent you wish to complain about is not a member.